ETL vs ELT: The Real Decision in 2026

 When would you reach for ETL on a modern stack?

-Five honest cases: (1) regulated PII that cannot enter the warehouse raw; (2) very large unstructured workloads where Spark/Beam beats SQL on the shape (image features, log parsing, deeply nested JSON); (3) ML feature pipelines that need deterministic, versioned offline + online parity, which fits a dedicated transformation service better than dbt; (4) cross-warehouse pipelines where you cannot trust either warehouse as the canonical engine; (5) cost containment when warehouse credits for a specific DAG node clearly exceed the equivalent EC2/EMR cost.
+Five honest cases: (1) regulated PII that cannot enter the warehouse raw; (2) very large unstructured workloads where Spark/Beam beats SQL on the shape (image features, log parsing, deeply nested JSON); (3) ML feature pipelines needing deterministic, versioned offline + online parity, which fits a dedicated transformation service better than dbt; (4) cross-warehouse pipelines where you can't trust either warehouse as the canonical engine; (5) cost containment when warehouse credits for a specific DAG node clearly exceed equivalent EC2/EMR cost.

 Three scales, real numbers